Master's in Elementary Education

 *Additional application requirements may exist for international applicants For more information on any of these requirements, please visit our Admissions FAQ page.

-Applications are currently being accepted for the Summer and Fall 2022 start terms on a rolling basis.
-The next priority deadline to apply is December 15th.
+Applications are currently being accepted for the Fall 2022 start term on a rolling basis.
+The next deadline to apply is June 30th.

 If you have questions about submitting your application, please contact our Admission Office at firstname.lastname@example.org or at 202.994.9283.